About the Program

 Mark Sandberg, Professor.
 Silent film, late nineteenth-century visual culture, theater history, comedy, Scandinavian design, serial television, film historiography, Scandinavian film history, Henrik Ibsen, Norwegian literature, Nordic literary history.

-Jonas Wellendorf, Assistant Professor.
+Jonas Wellendorf, Associate Professor.
 Old Norse language and literature, Scandinavian mythology, Scandinavian cultural history (Viking Age and Middle ages).

 Carol J. Clover, Professor Emeritus.
 Medieval studies (Northern Europe), film (especially American) .